Veteran and Military

 • Included in the individual’s military transcript issued by any branch of the armed services

-• Documented military training or experience that is substantially equivalent to any course or program offered by the institution of higher education.
+• Substantially equivalent to any course or program offered by Clark college.

-• Military credit recommendations that are direct equivalents to Clark course offerings may be articulated to that specific course.
-If direct course equivalents do not exist, elective credit (non-direct equivalent) will be awarded when possible.
-Both direct and non-direct equivalents must be applicable toward the veteran’s program of study.
+If specific course equivalents do not exist, elective credit (non-specific equivalent) is awarded when possible.
+Both specific and non-specific equivalents must be applicable toward the student veteran’s program of study.

 • Per the Veteran’s Administration, all veteran student transfer credit must be evaluated within two (2) terms of program start.
 After the third term, if the student does not submit all transcripts, he/she may be decertified for the use of VA education benefits.